nikkiboyd/Beleaf-Plant-Care-Tool/README.md

 #### By Nikki Boyd, Renee Sarley, Nick Brown, Rita Bennett-Chew

 ## Description
-A plant profile and calendar app that will remind users when to complete tasks relating to each of their plants.
+A plant profile and calendar app for plant owners.
+The web application helps plant owners with visualization and scheduling for their plant care.
+A user can add customizable plant profiles that records plant type, nickname, amount of sunlight, hardiness.
+Each plant profile created also records the frequency of the plant's future watering, pruning, and fertilizing needs.
+These needs are saved and presented as tasks in a scheduled calendar.

 ## Setup/Contribution Requirements